wp-plugins/eu-cookie-law/readme.txt

 * Customizable banner
 * Easy shortcodes that block scripts while cookies are not accepted

-For support questions use [wpgov.it/supporto](http://wpgov.it/supporto) or wordpress.org.
-If you like WP Attachments please leave a review or donation!

-> EU Cookie Law started from [Peadig](https://wordpress.org/plugins/eu-cookie-law/) in 2012 and is part of the project [WPGov.it](http://www.wpgov.it) that aims to give Italian Public Government powerful open source solutions to make complete and law-compatible websites.
+> EU Cookie Law started from [Peadig](https://wordpress.org/plugins/eu-cookie-law/) in 2012 and by june 2015 is part of the project [WPGov.it](http://www.wpgov.it) that aims to give Italian Public Government powerful open source solutions to make complete and law-compatible websites.

 = Included Languages =